daemontus/kotlin-ace-wrapper/README.md

 ## Demo

 The repository contains a simple [demo module](https://github.com/daemontus/kotlin-ace-wrapper/tree/master/demo) showcasing the functionality described in the tutorials.
 It is a simple editor with a custom theme, a custom tokenizer for syntax highlighting (recognizing numbers, parenthesis and numerical operators) and a custom syntax validation worker (checks for unclosed/unexpected parenthesis).
+You can try it [here](https://daemontus.github.io/ace-wrapper/index.html).

 ### Notes on documentation, completeness and reliability